 The depth with depend on how much you pack in it.
 Be careful not to pack too much into this bag.
-If it is bulging it might not pass the carry on size check.
+If it is bulging it might not pass the size check.
 You usually need to be under 9 inches which is as thin as this bag will go.

 When fully-packed and expanded this bag is 11 inches deep.
 That's too deep so you might not be able to take advantage of everything it has to offer.